YuJ94/rock-paper-scissors/README.md

 # Rock Paper Scissors
 A simple Rock, Paper, Scissors game against the computer.
-Come test your luck!
+Come test your luck and play!

 ## Screenshot
 ![preview of landing page](./resources/images/rock-paper-scissors.jpg)

 ## Visit
-Click [here](https://yuj94.github.io/rock-paper-scissors/) to visit the website.
+To view this website live, please visit [here](https://yuj94.github.io/rock-paper-scissors/).

-## Technologies
+## Technologies Used
 Project was built with:
 - HTML
 - CSS